Simiine/CI-Project-2/README.md

 - As a user, I want a responsive site so I can play the game on any device

 # Design Choices
-## Colour Pallette
+## Colour Palette
-I chose to ge for a very minimal colour palette.
+I chose to go for a very minimal colour palette.
 To complement the theme of the game which focused on climate and environmental facts, I chose to use different tones of green.
 The colour palette I generated is available at https://coolors.co/ffffff-2d6a4f-1b4332

 ![colour palette](assets/images/colour-palette.png)